Adriaeik/ELET1002_Groups/README.md

 1. **Task Table**:
    - Lists questions (`Q.nr`) and the assigned participants for each group.

-2. **"Lucky Fucker" Section**:
+2. **Group Members**:
-   - Lists participants in each group who were not assigned specific tasks.
+   - Lists participants in each group and their tasks.

 Example Output: